tyron12233/nanoj/PROJECT_SERVICES.md

 If you register a new extension implementation at runtime, the cache for that point is invalidated.

-### Instantiation rule (constructor injection)
+### Instantiation rules (constructor injection)

-All services and extensions are instantiated via reflection and must provide:
+All services and extensions are instantiated via reflection.

+Project scope prefers:

 - `public <ServiceOrExtension>(Project project)`

+If that constructor is missing, it falls back to:

+- `public <ServiceOrExtension>()`

+Application scope requires:

+- `public <ServiceOrExtension>()`

-If it is missing, Nanoj throws `ServiceInstantiationException`.
+If the required constructor is missing, Nanoj throws `ServiceInstantiationException`.

 ### Disposal